White Paper

 1 Introduction

 Faced with global competition and shrinking margins, (bio)pharmaceutical manufacturers worldwide are urged to increase production efficiency by making better use of time and resources.
 This is in addition to addressing the unique challenges faced by pharmaceutical manufacturers such as a strictly regulated environment, heterogeneous equipment suppliers, and long adaptation times.
-Digitalization and Industry 4.0
+Digitalization and Industry 4.0 1 are two concepts that support the achievement of these goals.

 Through a network of sensors, instruments, and other devices connected into systems that monitor, collect, share, and analyze data, the IIoT leverages smart technology such as machine learning, Artificial Intelligence (AI), and other technologies that can impact every level of the manufacturing ecosystem.
 An enormous potential for greater efficiency in manufacturing, operation, and maintenance management lies in the orchestration of smart devices’ capabilities with user-oriented software applications.
 What exactly are the benefits IIoT technologies can bring to biopharmaceutical manufacturers?
 Which application fields are the most promising?
 How can maintenance activities be supported?